Gulliver's Travels cover

 Cons

-• Complex language sometimes
+• Old-fashioned language

 Disclaimer: Buying from our links may result in us earning enough for a new reading adventure, but not enough to quit our day jobs as amateur literary afficinados.